VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Evaluation

-We also explore the performance of \sys{}'s secure storage.
+We also explore the performance impact of \sys{}'s secure storage for datasets.
 We mount a disk protected by dm-verity on an Azure~DC32as\_v5 CVM (P30 data disk with up to 200\unit{MB/s} and 5,000\unit{IOPS}).
 We then use the FIO benchmark~\cite{fio}, which sequentially reads data from the ext-4 file system on the secure disk.
 We compare against insecure storage as a baseline, which uses a standard D32as\_v5 VM on an unprotected Azure P30 disk.

-As we shown in \F\ref{fig:storage}, the sequential read throughput of the integrity-protected disk is 62\% lower compared to regular storage.
-In terms of read latency, the secure storage module adds $1.7\times$ extra latency when reading a block from disk to memory.
-This is due to the cost of checking the block against the Merkle tree.
-The resulting read amplification impacts both throughput and latency, which adds an end-to-end performance cost to \sys and \NVFlareCVM.
+As \F\ref{fig:storage} shows, the sequential read throughput of the integrity-protected disk is 62\% lower compared to regular storage.
+This is due to the cost of checking the block against the Merkle hash tree.
+Latency also increases accordingly: the secure storage module adds an additional $1.7\times$ overhead over the baseline latency (reported latencies include queuing time from the in-flight I/Os).
+The resulting read amplification impacts both throughput and latency, which adds an end-to-end performance cost to \sys.